Payment for Order Flow Data, Analysis and Insights 2023

 Official statistics clearly show that most client orders see price improvements if the orders are routed to the venues.
 Therefore there is no clear right or wrong.

 Selling order flow has become one of the primary sources of income for U.S. Brokers.
-TD Ameritrade and Robinhood dominate the market for this income channel with $1.8 billion of $2.6 billion payments received for order flow in 2020.
+TD Ameritrade and Robinhood dominate the market, while Webull shows the most significant percentage growth.

 Charles Schwab bought TD Ameritrade for $26 billion, and Morgan Stanley acquired E*Trade for $13 billion.
 We may also see further consolidation activities in the brokerage sector.
 Depending on how the mergers are executed and which entities remain, the market share per brokerage may change 2021 and beyond.